Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Coordinates_eng.rst

   |intro2|

-After learning the basics of the environment, it is time to learn how to send Sprites to the desired locations on the Stage.
-You will understand how the Stage is organized and learn the commands that allow you to move around.
+After getting to know the basics of the environment, it is time to learn about how you can send your sprites to the desired location on the stage.
+To do that, you need to know how the stage is organized and which commands enable movement.

-.. sidebar:: Coordinates of a sprite
+.. sidebar:: Sprite Coordinates

  |stage|